renesas-rz/rza3_gcc_azure_rtos_examples/README.md

   The "demo_usbx_hhid_mouse_rza3_fsp" is a sample project of GUIX and USBX.
   This sample project displays the GUI on the HDMI monitor and can be operated with the USB mouse.
   #### How to Excute
-  1. Connect the HDMI monitor to the board via Parallel to HDMI Conversion board
+  1. Connect the HDMI monitor to CN5 connector on the board via Parallel to HDMI Conversion board.
   2. Download the project and start debugging.
-  3. Connect the USB mouse to the board.
+  3. Connect the USB mouse to CN12 connector on the board.
   4. Confirm that the following screen is displayed on the HDMI monitor.
   ![BoardSetting_sample2](https://github.com/Riku-Kiyokawa/images/blob/main/rza3_gcc_azure_rtos_examples/BoardSetting_sample2.png)
   ![Output_sample2](https://github.com/Riku-Kiyokawa/images/blob/main/rza3_gcc_azure_rtos_examples/Output_sample2.png)